 The letters EMP stand for electromagnetic pulse, and it poses one of the single biggest threats to the modern world that most people know nothing about.
 Sounds crazy, but it’s true and I’ll prove it to you.
-EMPs are overloads of energy that can fry electronics and the electrical grid.
-They travel through the air and through power cables and can occur naturally from solar flares, or by people intent on destroying our way of life.
+EMPs are overloads of airborne electro-magnetic energy that can fry electronics and the electrical grid.
+They travel through the air and through power cables and can occur naturally from solar flares or artificially created by people intent on destroying our way of life.
 EMPs have done major damage before, though at a time when the world was far less technological and vulnerable than it is now.